-Data on veteran status and period of military service were derived from answers to Questions 26 and 27 in the 2016 American Community Survey (ACS).
+Data on veteran status and period of military service were derived from answers to Questions 27 and 28 on the American Community Survey (ACS).

 Veteran Status - Answers to this question provide specific information about veterans.
 Veteran status is used to identify people with active duty military service and service in the military Reserves and the National Guard.
 Veterans are men and women who have served (even for a short time), but are not currently serving, on active duty in the U.S. Army, Navy, Air Force, Marine Corps, or the Coast Guard, or who served in the U.S. Merchant Marine during World War II.
-People who served in the National Guard or Reserves are classified as veterans only if they were ever called or ordered to active duty, not counting the 4-6 months for initial training or yearly summer camps.
+People who served in the National Guard or Reserves are classified as veterans only if they were ever called or ordered to active duty, not counting the initial training or yearly summer camps.
 All other civilians are classified as nonveterans.
 These data are used primarily by the Department of Veterans Affairs (VA) to measure the needs of veterans.